Blue Protocol: Star Resonance Tier List

 • Raids are being released upon reset this week, so we are launching our first update of the tier list with the Raid Tier list!

-You're currently viewing the Chaotic Realm tier list.
+You're currently viewing the Chaotic Realm & Stimen Vaults tier list.
 Check the criteria above to better understand our ratings and tier list split.

 Dragon Raids